-Using the historical daily flows from 1954 to 2014, staff calculated the number of days per month that flows of 2,000 cfs and 2,500 cfs would be available in the bypassed reach after 100 cfs was diverted to the bypassed reach and 1,600 cfs was diverted to the Hawks Nest powerhouse for generation (table 16).
-This division of flows incorporates the same thresholds that Hawks Nest Hydro's proposal for a 3-day recreation release includes.
+Using the historical daily flows from 1954 to 2014, staff calculated the number of days per month that flows of 2,000 cfs and 2,500 cfs would be available in the bypassed reach under any of the bypassed reach minimum flow proposals (see table 4) and after diverting 1,600 cfs to the Hawks Nest powerhouse for generation (table 17).
+Table 17 shows that the same number of days would be available for recreation use under all of the minimum flow proposals because all of the proposed minimum flows are less than 2,000 cfs and thus all of the proposals would be met by recreation releases of 2,000 cfs or above.
+This division of flows incorporates the same thresholds that Hawks Nest Hydro's proposal for 9 days of recreation releases includes.
 For two-thirds to nearly every day of December through June, up to 2,500 cfs could be released into the bypassed reach after 1,600 cfs was diverted to the powerhouse.
+From July through November, the amount of water available for recreation and generation drops and regular recreation releases of 2,500 cfs and 1,600 cfs for power generation cannot be maintained without reducing one or the other.
+August, September, and October have the least amount of days, generally less than a third of each month, with inflows that could accommodate 1,600 cfs to the powerhouse and up to 2,000 cfs to the bypassed reach.